sun-rongyang/sun-rongyang.github.io-src/content/article/use-pelican-and-github-pages-build-a-personal-blog/use-pelican-and-github-pages-build-a-personal-blog.md

 ```
 make html
 ```
 And you can also use the `develop_server.sh` script to start/stop a temporary http server.

+## Use themes